xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     uniformity if there is a procedure that can translate the set into a single accumulated action Accu(i).
 Further, the AA(i) and PA(i) must be determined.

-As soon as an accumulated action interference has been performed in a mouth state, it can also act as the begin for a walk along linear states.
+I follows, that as soon as entries in a mouth state share sufficient uniformity they can be considered as begin states of the walk along linear states.
+This algorithm is treated in the next section.

 -------------------------------------------------------------------------------